smrg-lm/sc3/docs/source/glossary.rst

       The time as measured by :class:`sc3.base.stream.Routine` instances.
       Logical time is measured in deterministic interval and is not affected by jitter as :term:`physical time`.
-It's used to precisely define the timetag for OSC bundles.
+It's used to precisely define the :term:`timetag` for OSC bundles.

    node
       A server tree node.